 We must have waited another 45 minutes and our heart skipped a beat every time we heard something loud thinking it was Stevie Ray’s helicopter.
-Stevie Ray was to land it Dorval Airport right from Texas and Stevie Ray was to board a helicopter and fly right to the venue, probably 10 minutes away.
+Stevie Ray was to land it Dorval Airport right from Texas and to board a helicopter then fly right to the venue, probably 10 minutes away.
 Next thing you know, the lights go off, what ended up being the helicopter, was audibly imperceptible and had landed without anyone in front of the stage really knowing it.
 Like I said, it was f’ing cold in Montreal for this time of year.
 Many of us were drinking and finding less ingenious ways of warming up.

 Too Drunk to Enjoy the the Show – Feeling No Pain

 Suddenly, the log we were standing on came alive like something out of a fantasy movie.
 Someone was reaching for my hands from down below.
 My bro-in-law and I looked at each other in light amazement but major fear.
 We had been standing on a passed out drunk all along!
 He was actually reaching to tell us it was ok.
-He just made one request and that was to my brother-in-law (ed. – Bob from now one, ok eh?) and that was to stop moving so god damned much!
+He just made one request and that was to my brother-in-law and that was to stop moving so god damned much!
 He mentioned to him then pointed to me in a gesture that seemingly indicated to Bob to follow my example of staying put, calm, and cool.
 I even got a smile of approval from the drunk.
 Anyways, he let us stand on him for a couple of more songs before eventually getting up and staggering away at a permanent forty-five-degree angle.

 Like B.B.
 King said, “He’s the man who saved the blues.”
 Stevie Ray had a great spirit, which he displayed in his anti-apartheid speech dedicated to brotherly love.
 Stevie Ray became a special role model for me around 1989 when he turned is life around and sobered up.
 He did so for many others as well.
 Buddy Guy says, “He’s my best friend”.